naaman10/gatsby-starter-netlify-cms/src/pages/dental-students/index.md

         ![](/img/panoramic-radiograph-showing-patients-dentition-in-the-mixed-dentition-phase-with.png)

-        Our course is being created by the President (Yasmin) and Vice President (Sabina), along with the expertise and assistance of Dr. Siobhan Barry - an experienced paediaric consultatnt at the University Dental Hospital of Manchester.
+        Our course is being created by the President (Yasmin) and Vice President (Sabina), along with the expertise and assistance of Dr. Siobhan Barry - an experienced paediatric consultant at the University Dental Hospital of Manchester.

+        We aim to make this course applicable to all year groups.

         More information to follow!